Osezua-Oz/NLC-Framework-in-Webots/README.md

 All follower robots were able to complete assigned tasks and report back to the leader successfully.

 Technologies Used
-1.Webots
+  - Webots
-2.Python
+  - Python
-3.Natural Language Processing
+  - Natural Language Processing
-4.Computer Vision
+  - Computer Vision
-5.Finite State Machines
+  - Finite State Machines
-6.Multi-Agent Robotics
+  - Multi-Agent Robotics

 Example command: